laxmankumbhakar-sigmoid/trinity-mktg-erb-intelliview-orchestration-airflow/README.md

 ## From Local to Cloud: Deploying Your DAG on Google Composer

-If not already installed, ensure that you install gsutil, which will be utilized to transfer your local file to the Google Cloud bucket.
+If not already installed, ensure that you install gcloud, which will be utilized to transfer your local file to the Google Cloud bucket.

 ### Creating an Extraction Pipeline